cstjean/ClobberingReload.jl/README.md

 ```

 Furthermore, `reload` cannot reload modules imported via `using`, but `creload`
-works fine.
+can.

 ## Autoreload

 In [IJulia](https://github.com/JuliaLang/IJulia.jl), `creload` will be called
 automatically for modules that were imported using `@ausing` or `@aimport`,
-whenever the module's source has been changed.
+whenever the module's source code has been changed.
+For example:
-Example:

 ```julia
 using ClobberingReload